taublast/AppoMobi.Maui.DrawnUi.SpaceShooter/README.md

 Windows version is actually behind other platforms due to the lack of HW-acceleration but this might [change soon](https://github.com/mono/SkiaSharp/issues/1893).

-The main enemy was the garbage collector, which is feared for its unpredictable lag spikes during long animations.
-We tried to make it trigger as little as possible using [Unity's suggested techniques](https://docs.unity3d.com/Manual/performance-garbage-collection-best-practices.html).
+We tried to make the garbage collector trigger as little as possible using [Unity's suggested techniques](https://docs.unity3d.com/Manual/performance-garbage-collection-best-practices.html).
 It still might have its small impact but we can hope for .NET MAUI some day to adopt a custom [incremental GC-collector](https://docs.unity3d.com/Manual/performance-incremental-garbage-collection.html) that Unity is using.